EwD-Project/EwD-Public/Reading_Rules.md

 > E.g.: hopes, believes, wōlves

-## Rule No. 2 – “I” and “Y” Treated the Same Way
+## Rule No. 2 – I and Y Treated the Same Way

 ¶ – The letter “y” is pronounced exactly like the letter “i” in 2 common situations: